taikedz/github-do/README.md

 github-do
 ===

 Basic command line operations to control github repositories.
+You do not need to have any repositories cloned locally.

 Written during a cleanup session...